pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 Create a new file 'origin' that contains the url to the git repo you're copying, so it's easy to trace the code back to where it came from.

+#### Wrapping your model in __init__.py
+This is how your model gets hooked up to the suite and discovered by the benchmark and unit test runners.

+This file should define a Model class that subclasses from `torchbenchmark.util.model.BenchmarkModel` and implements its APIs.

+Some of the APIs are optional, and you can raise NotImplemented if a particular mode (e.g. cuda or jit) is unsupported for your model.

+Take care to set the random seed like [https://github.com/pytorch/benchmark/blob/master/torchbenchmark/models/Background_Matting/__init__.py#L20](here), to ensure your model runs the same way each time for benchmarking sake.

 ### Preparing install.py and dependencies
 Simply put, install.py should be a one stop shop to install all the dependencies for your model, __except torch, torchvision, torchtext__ which should be assumed to